uvaai/ml1/30 week3/40 Chinese Room/content.md

 programs by themselves can never produce understanding.
 Intentionality can be a tricky concept, but Searle gives a lot of examples in his article of cases where he thinks there are or aren't sufficient conditions for understanding.
+Read the article and then answer the questions below.

 [J.R.
 Searle - Minds, brains, and programs](chinese_room.pdf)

 ## Understanding Sentiment

-Searle never really gives an explicit definition of "understanding", but he does give a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
+Searle never really gives an explicit definition of "understanding", but he does list a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
 For this written assignment you'll be asked to make the same type of classification (i.e. does